 Little India is where you’ll find a large collection of Tamil people who add a cultural vibrancy to the area.
 You’ll notice a wide selection of shops, selling everything from Sari’s to perfume and incense at great prices!
-Take this opportunity to do a little bargain hunting during your trip, as you’re sure to buy some souvenirs at a steal.
+Take this opportunity to do a little bargain hunting during your trip; brush up on your haggling skills, and you’re sure to buy some souvenirs at a steal.

 - Why it’s awesome: The fun doesn’t have to stop when the sun sets!
 Spend the night shopping for bargains at one of the best things to do in Penang at night.

 - Cost: Free to browse!